Pegasus Class - Y3 & Y4

 As part of our behaviour policy, the children are able to gain reward cubes which they can then use to buy celebration time.
 What happens in celebration time is completely up to the pupils.
 This week, we watched Alvin and the Chipmunks and took part in creating some Christmas decorations!

 The new houses were named after the four elements: Earth, Air, Water and Fire.
-House Mascots were also created and a school mural was designed and painted by the children.
+House Mascots were also created and a school mural was designed and painted by all the children in school.

 As a class, we chose a Class Motto.